IST-DASLab/torch_cgx/README.md

 ## Notes
  - As Compression method, basic stochastic max-min uniform quantization function is used.
  - Reduction algorithm: Scatter-Reduce-AllGather.
- - Part of the source code is based on [Horovod](https://github.com/horovod/horovod) sources.
+ - Part of the source code is based on [Horovod](https://github.com/horovod/horovod) and [NCCL](https://github.com/NVIDIA/nccl) sources.